 • The child brings with him into the world, not character but disposition (temperament, nature, inherent qualities)

-• He has tendencies which may need to be strengthened, channelled, or nipped in the bud
+• He has tendencies which may need to be strengthened, channeled, or nipped in the bud

 • The Spirit of God

-There were certain dispositions that our children came into the world with.
+There were certain dispositions that our own children came into the world with.
 Some were of the type that we were keen to strengthen.
 Some needed to be channeled in the right way.
 Others definitely needed to be repressed.
-When you see your child has inherited tendencies that you\’ve wrestled with yourself, you realise how important it is that you don\’t treat them in a fatalistic fashion: \’They are who they are and they\’re stuck with it.\’ I wish I\’d had some of my inherited \’qualities\’ channeled or nipped in the bud when I was younger.
+When you see your child has inherited tendencies that you’ve wrestled with yourself, you realise how important it is that you don’t treat them in a fatalistic fashion: ‘They are who they are and they’re stuck with it.’
+I wish I’d had some of my inherited ‘qualities’ channeled or nipped in the bud when I was younger.

 Tendencies to shyness, timidity and fear are not traits I want to strengthen.

-CM touches on something that even now is considered to be new ground: the idea that mental activity isn\’t just a product of the brain, but it is also a shaper of the brain.
-She didn\’t use the term back then but today we\’d call this neuroplasticity.
-She uses quotes from Physiology of Mind by a Dr. Maudsley, but a more recent book that looks at learning and the \’switching on of genes\’ that change neural structure is \’How the Brain Changes Itself\’ by Norman Doidge, and it is fascinating.
+Charlotte Mason touches on something that even now is considered to be new ground: the idea that mental activity isn’t just a product of the brain, but it is also a shaper of the brain.
+She didn’t use the term back then but today we’d call this neuroplasticity.
+She uses quotes from Physiology of Mind by a Dr. Maudsley, but a more recent book that looks at learning and the ‘switching on of genes’ that change neural structure is ‘How the Brain Changes Itself’ by Norman Doidge, and it is fascinating.